copernicus-land/colourmaps-legends/colourmaps/clms_global_eta_300m_10daily_v1/README.md

 # CGLS 10-daily global 300m evapotranspiration (ETA) colourmap and Legends
-The following list shows how the 5 avialable colourmaps are mapped to the different variables.
+For easy M2M integration, each variable has its own colourmap and legend.
+The water fluxes share an identical colourmap and legend, as do the standard deviation variables.
-1. **clms_global_eta-wf_300m_v1_10daily**: The water flux colour map applies to the following 9 variables:
+1. **Water flux**: The water flux colour map is identical for the following 9 variables:
     - *ET-TSEBPT*
     - *ET-ETLOOK*
     - *ET-ENSEMBLE*